 Similar to the

 SanitizedThreadIdLogFormatter, but does not encode control characters.
-If you do not want to encode control characters in file and console log messages, change the file and console handlers in
+If you do not want to encode control characters in file and console log messages, edit the file and console handlers in

 SimpleFormatter (and, by extension, the

 ThreadIdLogFormatter) lets you customize what information to include in log messages, and how this information is laid out.
 By default, log messages include the date, time (down to the millisecond), log level, source of the message, and the message sent (including exceptions).
 To change the defaults, adjust the value of